spatie/laravel-data/docs/as-a-data-transfer-object/creating-a-data-object.md

 SongData::from(Song::firstOrFail($id));
 ```

-The `fromModel` method will be called instead of the default method to create a data object from model.
+Instead of the default method, the `fromModel` method will be called to create a data object from the found model.

-You're truly free to add as many from methods as you want, for example, you could add one to create a data object from string:
+You're truly free to add as many from methods as you want.
+For example, you could add one to create a data object from a string:

 ```php
 class SongData extends Data